Blog

 Schedule Your Consultation for Hearing, Cognitive Overload & Memory Loss in Phoenix

 Arizona Balance and Hearing Aids can provide you with a real-world hearing assessment and treatment consultation, during which our audiologist will be happy to answer all your questions about BrainHearing™ and other hearing rehabilitation technologies.
 Call our friendly office at 602.265.9000 to schedule your appointment today!The information provided in this article is not meant to be medical advice and is for educational purposes only.
-If you would like to learn more about this and other topics related to audiology, feel free to contact Arizona Balance and Hearing Aids, with a convenient hearing center located in Phoenix, AZ, by clicking here or by calling 602.265.9000.
+If you would like to learn more about this and other topics related to audiology, feel free to contact Arizona Balance and Hearing Aids, with a convenient hearing center located in Phoenix, AZ.

 Read more